Farleigh Anaerobic Digestion Plant

-Powersystems UK connect first Tamar Energy AD facility at Basingstoke to Grid
+Powersystems UK connect first Tamar Energy Anaerobic Digestion facility at Basingstoke to Grid

-Powersystems were appointed as Tamar Energy’s preferred partner in delivering the grid connection to the new Basingstoke AD facility, working under FLI Energy who were the EPC for the project.
+Powersystems were appointed as Tamar Energy’s preferred partner.
+This was to deliver the grid connection to the new Basingstoke Anaerobic Digestion (AD) facility.
+Working under FLI Energy who were the EPC for the project.

-Working with our civil contractor, it was decided to employ the services of a specialist directional drilling contractor, which utilises trenchless drilling technology to core-drill and allow a sleeve duct to be pulled back through.
+Working with our civil contractor, it was decided to employ the services of a specialist directional drilling contractor.
+Who utilises trenchless drilling technology to core-drill and allow a sleeve duct to be pulled back through.
 Once this was done it was a very simple task of installing the cable section through this 75m duct and jointing to the grid route cables.

-G59/2 testing and commissioning was carried out in early December and the facility is now generating green energy from food waste to the grid.
+G59/2 testing and commissioning was carried out in early December.
+The facility is now generating green energy from food waste to the National Grid.